AARP Eye Center

-The average American with a marketplace plan can save $50 per month with the new assistance, the federal government says.
+Most Americans with a marketplace plan can save an average of about $800 per year, according to the federal government.
 HealthSource RI has detailed what the American Rescue Plan means for Rhode Islanders.
-As of now, this additional federal financial assistance will only be available in 2021 and 2022.

 Who is eligible?